-Pagodas that Trying to Reach the Sky — Origin, History, Facts, and Famous Examples of Chinese Pagoda
+Pagoda the Ancient Buildings Trying to Reach the Sky: Origin, History, Facts, and Famous Examples of Chinese Pagoda

 Pagoda of Fogong Temple in Shanxi, The Most Ancient and Tallest Extant Wooden Pagoda, Photo by Lu Junjiang.

 Origin and History of Pagoda in China

-Pagodas originated from ancient Indian Buddhist Stupa, a type of mound shape monument originally built to place sacred Buddha relics after his parinirvana.
+Pagodas originated from ancient Indian Buddhist Stupa, a type of mound-shaped monument originally built to place sacred Buddha relics after his parinirvana.

 With the dissemination of Buddhism, more and more Stupas were built to house holy scriptures, remains, and other valuable Buddhist relics.

 The Great Stupa of Sanchi in Madhya Pradesh of India

 During Han Dynasty (202 BC — 220 AD), Buddhism was introduced to ancient China, and so was the Stupa.

-Moreover, the Han Dynasty was a golden era that developed rich culture and technology and advanced architectural systems.
+Moreover, the Han Dynasty was a golden era that developed a rich culture, technology, and advanced architectural systems.

 Hence, based on the sacred idea of the Stupa and rich Han culture, different types of Chinese Pagodas have been developed since then.